analogdevicesinc/VSCode-Maxim/readme.md

 ### Optimization Level
 * The optimization level that the compiler uses can be set by changing the `MXC_OPTIMIZE_CFLAGS` variable.
 See [GCC Optimization Options](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) for more details on available optimization levels.
 For example, disable optimization with `MXC_OPTIMIZE_CFLAGS = -O0`

+## Project Configuration
+### Setting Include Paths for Intellisense
+VS Code's intellisense engine must be told where to find the header files for your source code.
+By default, include paths have been added for Maxim's perpiheral drivers, and all of sub-directories of the workspace will be searched for header files.
+If VS Code throws an error on an `#include` statement (and the file exists), then an include path is most likely missing.

+To add additional include paths :
+1. Open the `\.vscode\c_cpp_properties.json` file.

+2. Add the include path(s) to the `configurations > includePath` list.

+### Changing the Target Microcontroller
+1. Open the `\.vscode\settings.json` file.

+2. Change the `"target"` variable to the correct value for your microcontroller.